Jose01000111/Apache-Installation-Setup-Lab/README.md

 ### ✅ Step 1: Get Apache Installed
 I started by updating my system and installing Apache using apt.
 Once it was installed, I checked the service status to make sure it was running properly.
 Seeing "active (running)" confirmed that Apache was up and ready.

+#### sudo apt update 🗂️→ This command checks for any updates and refreshes the software list, so your system knows about the latest versions available.
 <p align="center">
 <img src="https://i.imgur.com/mLfrF5e.png" alt="osTicket logo"/>
 </p>